 With the panel functionality, you can easily add additional documents to do side-by-side comparisons.
-With MLE, you can use up to 6 panels next-to-each other.
+With Docgility, you can use up to 6 panels next-to-each other.
 You may or may not want to sync all documents at the same time, but you can experiment to see what works best for you.

 Benefits of being able to compare multiple documents side-by-side include: